 Affirm by cheching the box that, under penalty of perjury, you have signed an Exemption Contract that specifies all elements required at § 680.4(p)(4)(iii)(B).
 The Exemption Contract specifies the terms under which an exemption would be exercised.
 The Exemption Contract must—

-♦ Describes the circumstances under which the exemption is being requested.
+♦ Describe the circumstances under which the exemption is being requested.

 ♦ Specify the action that the parties must take to mitigate the effects of the exemption.